 Notion is an “all-in-one workspace for your notes, tasks, wikis, and databases”.
 We’re constantly taking on new volunteers, so a central store of information is essential.
 Notion helps us manage and share organisational knowledge.
 The Notion team have generously let us use Notion free.

-Google provides us with Google Apps for Nonprofits, a suite of online software including Gmail and Google Docs that allow us to share and collaboratively edit thousands of documents with ease.
+Google provides us with G Suite for Nonprofits, a suite of online software including Gmail and Google Docs that allow us to share and collaboratively edit thousands of documents with ease.
 Every activity we run is underpinned by at least one Google Doc, and sometimes dozens.
 Google also gives us free advertising worth tens of thousands through a Google Ad grant, which helps more people find about our work.

 Atlassian provide us with JIRA and Confluence.
 JIRA is a project management tool primarily used for tracking bugs and developing software.
 We use it to keep track of our tasks so we always know who’s doing what when.
-Confluence is a wiki tool that we use for our internal documentation – guidelines on how we do things, checklists for events, notes about what to take to an outreach event.
-Atlassian generously provides us with JIRA, Confluence, and several addons free of charge through their Community License scheme.
+Confluence is a wiki tool that we use for our internal documentation – guidelines on how we do things, checklists for events, notes about what to take to an outreach event etc. Atlassian generously provides us with JIRA, Confluence, and several addons free of charge through their Community License scheme.

 Milbank is a law firm with special expertise in the space sector.
 The very generously provide us with pro-bono legal support.